Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 With our Gitlab registry, any user name will work, as long as you use a token.
 You can generate a token on your profile page.
 It is important to give write privilege.

 Congratulations!
-Your skill is now deployed.
-You can now use the http API to call it.
+Your Skill is now deployed.
+You can now use the HTTP API to call it.